ko-build/ko/README.md

 ## Choose Destination

-`ko` depends on an environment variable, `KO_DOCKER_REPO`, to identify where it should push images that it builds.
-Typically this will be a remote registry, e.g.:
+`ko` must be configured with a destination for where it should push images that it builds.
+You can configure this with either the `--docker-repo` flag or the `KO_DOCKER_REPO` environment variable.
+Typically, the value will be a remote registry, e.g.:

 - `KO_DOCKER_REPO=gcr.io/my-project`, or
-- `KO_DOCKER_REPO=my-dockerhub-user`
+- `--docker-repo=my-dockerhub-user`

+If both the flag and the environment variable are set, the flag value takes precedence.

 # Build an Image